 Closeness / Distance

-You might experience a see-sawing in your relationship.
+The closeness-distance dynamic is one of the common relationship challenges following sexual abuse, in which you might experience a see-sawing in your relationship.
 Your partner might at times seek out re-assurance and assistance, and at other times distance himself, wanting to work it out on his own.
 Some men try to manage feeling moody, withdrawn, uncertain and uncommunicative by taking himself off and keeping himself to himself.
 He might do this with the idea that this will help stop things from getting worse, or that it might help keep his partner safe.

 What can you do?
 Understand that in all relationships there are times for togetherness and there are times where a little space is welcome.
 It is good to regularly check in with a partner to see how they are travelling.
 Try to keep each other up to date as to how the relationship is going for each of you, but without increasing pressure to have stuff resolved right now.
 It is also good to remind yourself that, although you are impacted by his behaviour, it is not all about you.
 One of the best things you can do is to keep respectful communication flowing.
 Remember to take time out if it gets too intense, and then to return to the topic and talk about the important stuff when you have had a breather.

-Some of the ways he has learned to cope, or to keep the thoughts and memories of the abuse at a distance, may be “playing themselves out” in your relationship with him.
+If your partner was sexually abused, some of the ways he has learned to cope, or to keep the thoughts and memories of the abuse at a distance, may be “playing themselves out” in your relationship with him.
 This may include self-soothing by use of alcohol, overwork, excessive interest in sex or pornography, etc.

-What Can You Do?
+What can you do?
 You do not have to accept or approve of behaviours that are not working for you or your relationship; nor is it your job to fix them.
 It is worth encouraging him to access support that helps him develop more life-affirming patterns and ways of dealing with stress and distress.
 Also, try to make sure that you are properly supported, informed about ways of looking after yourself, and dealing with the impact of sexual abuse.
 Sometimes, it is only when things aren’t playing out the way that you hoped for that you identify what you most value and appreciate about relationships and what you want from a partner.
 This then provides an opportunity to talk and confirm there is a shared vision that you can both work towards.
 (See our page on Men and intimacy).

 I always thought that if he loved me enough he would stop doing those things – now I can see that it was his way of switching off and although I still don’t like it and want him to change, at least I can see it for what it is”

-What Can You Do?
+What can you do?
 We know that shame – just like a mushroom – grows best in the dark.
 Remember, your partner has probably had a lifetime of messages about what it means to be a man.
 This includes things like being strong, tough, capable and bullet-proof.
 He therefore may be struggling with his own masculinity, and this will reinforce his feelings of shame.
 Men’s sense of shame is often made worse by society’s negativity towards male on male sexual relations (to the extent that the focus is more on the fact that it was male on male sexual contact than that the contact was abusive!).
-It is useful therefore to access quality information, to not deny or ignore a man’s sense of shame or your own struggles, but to talk it through and firmly place the sense of shame back with the person who committed the sexual abuse or assault (See Kevin’s Letter).
+It is useful therefore to access quality information, to not deny or ignore a man’s sense of shame or your own struggles, but to talk it through and firmly place the sense of shame back with the person who committed the sexual abuse or assault.
+(See Kevin’s Letter)

 Sometimes, rather than working overtime on this sense of shame and trying to evaluate whether you or your partner needs to feel ashamed (for either the abuse or some actions taken since then) it can be useful to check in with yourself.
 “How is holding on to this sense of shame working for me, for my life and for my relationship?”
 If it is not providing some demonstrable benefit, make a decision to try putting it down for a while.